-An issuer of a bond (or money market instrument) may become unable or unwilling to pay interest or repay capital to the Fund.
+- An issuer of a bond (or money market instrument) may become unable or unwilling to pay interest or repay capital to the Fund.
 If this happens or the market perceives this may happen, the value of the bond will fall.

-When interest rates rise (or fall), the prices of different securities will be affected differently.
-In particular, bond values generally fall when interest rates rise.
-This risk is generally greater the longer the maturity of a bond investment.
+- When interest rates rise (or fall), the prices of different securities will be affected differently.
+In particular, bond values generally fall when interest rates rise (or are expected to rise).
+This risk is typically greater the longer the maturity of a bond investment.

-The Fund invests in high yield (non-investment grade) bonds and while these generally offer higher rates of interest than investment grade bonds, they are more speculative and more sensitive to adverse changes in market conditions.
+- The Fund invests in high yield (non-investment grade) bonds and while these generally offer higher rates of interest than investment grade bonds, they are more speculative and more sensitive to adverse changes in market conditions.

-Callable debt securities, such as some asset-backed or mortgage-backed securities (ABS/MBS), give issuers the right to repay capital before the maturity date or to extend the maturity.
+- Callable debt securities, such as some asset-backed or mortgage-backed securities (ABS/MBS), give issuers the right to repay capital before the maturity date or to extend the maturity.
 Issuers may exercise these rights when favourable to them and as a result the value of the fund may be impacted.

-If a Fund has a high exposure to a particular country or geographical region it carries a higher level of risk than a Fund which is more broadly diversified.
+- If a Fund has a high exposure to a particular country or geographical region it carries a higher level of risk than a Fund which is more broadly diversified.

-The Fund may use derivatives towards the aim of achieving its investment objective.
-This can result in 'leverage', which can magnify an investment outcome and gains or losses to the Fund may be greater than the cost of the derivative.
+- The Fund may use derivatives to help achieve its investment objective.
+This can result in leverage (higher levels of debt), which can magnify an investment outcome.
+Gains or losses to the Fund may therefore be greater than the cost of the derivative.
 Derivatives also introduce other risks, in particular, that a derivative counterparty may not meet its contractual obligations.

-When the Fund, or a hedged share/unit class, seeks to mitigate exchange rate movements of a currency relative to the base currency, the hedging strategy itself may create a positive or negative impact to the value of the Fund due to differences in short-term interest rates between the currencies.
+- When the Fund, or a share/unit class, seeks to mitigate exchange rate movements of a currency relative to the base currency (hedge), the hedging strategy itself may positively or negatively impact the value of the Fund due to differences in short-term interest rates between the currencies.

-Securities within the Fund could become hard to value or to sell at a desired time and price, especially in extreme market conditions when asset prices may be falling, increasing the risk of investment losses.
+- Securities within the Fund could become hard to value or to sell at a desired time and price, especially in extreme market conditions when asset prices may be falling, increasing the risk of investment losses.

-Some or all of the Annual Management Charge and other costs of the Fund may be taken from capital, which may erode capital or reduce potential for capital growth.
+- Some or all of the ongoing charges may be taken from capital, which may erode capital or reduce potential for capital growth.

-The Fund may invest in contingent convertible bonds (CoCos), which can fall sharply in value if the financial strength of an issuer weakens and a predetermined trigger event causes the bonds to be converted into shares of the issuer or to be partly or wholly written off.
+- The Fund may invest in contingent convertible bonds (CoCos), which can fall sharply in value if the financial strength of an issuer weakens and a predetermined trigger event causes the bonds to be converted into shares of the issuer or to be partly or wholly written off.

-The Fund could lose money if a counterparty with which the Fund trades becomes unwilling or unable to meet its obligations, or as a result of failure or delay in operational processes or the failure of a third party provider.
+- The Fund could lose money if a counterparty with which the Fund trades becomes unwilling or unable to meet its obligations, or as a result of failure or delay in operational processes or the failure of a third party provider.